Rare trial of U.S. journalist arrested on the job begins in Iowa

 Carlos Martínez de la Serna, program director for the Committee to Protect Journalists, said Sahouri’s case exemplified police mistreatment of American journalists.
 “It is ironic,” he said.
 “She was covering opposition against police brutality and she was subject to this type of harassment on the spot.”

-For months, prosecutors refused to release footage of the Sahouri’s arrest to her lawyer, contending it would be too costly to produce body-camera footage and that they didn’t need to produce discovery for a misdemeanor case.
+For months, prosecutors refused to release footage of the Sahouri’s arrest to her lawyer, contending it would be too costly to produce body-camera footage and that they didn’t need to share evidence for a misdemeanor case.
 When a judge finally ordered them to turn over video and other evidence, police said the arresting officer, Luke Wilson with the Des Moines Police Department, hadn’t hit a button to preserve the footage.

 Klinefeldt asked a judge on Friday to dismiss the case, arguing that police could have retrieved the footage within days after the arrest.
-The judge declined but did order prosecutors to turn over materials used to train officers on body camera usage.
+The judge declined but did order prosecutors to turn over materials used to train officers on body-camera usage.

 The trial may conclude Tuesday.